kkeuning/gobservatory/README.md

 ```

-## gobservatory-loader
+## cmd/gobservatory
 Currently just a command line app to load any github starred repositories into Ponzu for an individual github account.
-Initially based on the logged in github account (cli will prompt for login).
-I have some ideas about aggregating starred repository lists for multiple users that are not yet implemented.
-Supports both initial creation and update of content in Ponzu.
+By default based based on the logged in github account (cli will prompt for login), but optionally you can specify the "stargazer" of interest.
+It should be possible to aggregating starred repository lists for multiple users by running the cli against each stargazer's name and loading to a common Ponzu.
+The cli supports both initial creation and update of content in Ponzu.

 ```
-cd $GOPATH/src/github.com/kkeuning/gobservatory/gobservatory-loader
+cd $GOPATH/src/github.com/kkeuning/gobservatory/cmd/gobservatory
 go build
-./gobservatory-loader --ponzuSecret="[redacted]" --ponzuUser="yourname@example.com"
+./gobservatory --ponzuSecret="[redacted]" --ponzuUser="yourname@example.com"

 ```
-In the future, gobservatory-loader will likely just prompt you to log into Ponzu.
+In the future, gobservatory will likely just prompt you to log into Ponzu.
 For now, you need to provide a secret or token.

 Replace "[redacted]" in the above with the "Client Secret" from Ponzu (e.g. http://localhost:8080/admin/configure from a logged in session).
-This method works if you are running gobservatory-loader and gobservatory-cms on the same server.
+This method works if you are running the gobservatory cli and gobservatory-cms on the same server.
 If not, you can alternately pass the entire token like this:

 ```
-./gobservatory-loader --ponzuToken="[redacted]"
+./gobservatory --ponzuToken="[redacted]"
 ```
 To obtain the token, you need to log in to Ponzu:
 ```